FirelyTeam/Helm.Charts/charts/firely-server/README.md

    enabled: true
    existingPVClaim: shared-azurefile
 ```
-Typically, this shared volume could be used for storing the import history file.
-As the shared volume is mounted on `/var/run/vonk`, you might want to configure the import/export directories in the `vonksettings` section as follows:
+Typically, this shared volume could be used for storing the import history file if you are not using sqlite for your administration database.
+For this use case, as the shared volume is mounted on `/var/run/vonk`, you might want to configure the import/export directories in the `vonksettings` section as follows:
 ```yaml
 vonksettings:
   ...